Tip Top's next master likely to come from overseas - marketing expert

 Chocolate Trumpets, closely followed by Choco Bars and then Boysenberry Trumpets, are Kiwis' individual ice lollies of choice, according to Tip Top.

-Premium ice cream brand Häagen-Dazs is the newest entrant to New Zealand's ice cream industry and is set to take on Swiss rival Mövenpick.
+Premium icecream brand Häagen-Dazs is the newest entrant to New Zealand's icecream industry and is set to take on Swiss rival Mövenpick.

-Häagen-Dazs launched in New Zealand last year and Fellow US ice cream brand Ben & Jerry's launched in New Zealand two years ago.
+Häagen-Dazs launched in New Zealand last year and Fellow US icecream brand Ben & Jerry's launched in New Zealand two years ago.

 The company has also faced increased competition from a number of local players, who have entered the market with premium or dairy-free alternatives to the Tip Top range.